Internet and Energy in The Netherlands

 TenneT is the company responsible for providing energy.
 Everything else falls in the hands of mediator firms, of which there are innumerable.
 The most popular companies include:

 Fortunately for all of us, Dutch policy-makers are much in favor of green energy.
 If you’re interested in alternative energy sources, including solar panels, you can secure some sweet sweet deals with the help of companies including:

 These fare roughly the same prices as their non-renewable counterparts and some offer further discounts to help encourage people to make the switch.

 How to tell apart the competitors?
 Some brands offer long-term, others only short-term contracts.
 Some offer additional services, including online communication opportunities, free installment, and a number of other extras.
 When it comes to choosing the best provider, you’ll want to do some due diligence first.
 If you have the opportunity, do consult with previous tenants: what would they do differently the second time around, how well did their energy provider work out, would there be any deals when it comes to recommending a friend, that kind of thing.

-Setting up your energy and internet isn’t always easy.
+Setting up your energy and internet in the Netherlands isn’t always easy.
 It takes some stamina, patience, and the willingness to sacrifice a chunk of your free time reading up about various providers.
 Spending some time and ensuring that the choice you end up going with is the very best will help you prevent future problems: missed bills, forgotten-about meter calculations, unexpected renovation costs, an unwarranted surge of prices in the winter season are just some of the troubles you might have to encounter whilst living in the new pad.
 It’s best to choose a company you know you can rely on – this way, if something goes awry, you can still count on having it sorted fast.
 Contact PartnerPete to sort it all out for you, get you great package deals, reduce your headaches, and get great customer service in English.